Local Dance Events

 UNIVERSITY CLUB holds five dances per year.
 The current schedule is for the a Saturday in August, fourth Saturday in October, third Saturday in March and second Saturday in June plus New Year’s Eve.
 Music is provided either by DJs or musicians.
 Dances include a meal or heavy hors d’oeuvres.
 Dress varies from dressy casual to semi-formal to formal.
 Non-members may attend as guests.

-CHARLESTON AREA SHAG SOCIETY will resume meeting on Fridays, beginning May 14, from 7:00 to 10:00 p.m. at Mountain Pie Company on the River, 5930 MacCorkle Avenue, St. Albans.
+CHARLESTON AREA SHAG SOCIETY meets on most Fridays from 7:00 to 10:00 p.m. at Mountain Pie Company on the River, 5930 MacCorkle Avenue, St. Albans.
+Many times, a lesson is offered at 6:30.

-WEST COAST SWING meets on Wednesdays with a free lesson at 6:00 p.m. followed by open dance from 7:00 to 9:00 p.m.
+WEST COAST SWING meets at Center Stage at 965 Dunbar Village Plaza in Dunbar on Wednesdays with a free lesson at 6:00 p.m. followed by open dancing from 7:00 to 9:00 p.m.

 COME DANCING CHARLESTON meets at University of Charleston.